Tibet under Qing rule: Program of integration of Tibet to the rest of China (1905-1911)

-From 1905, China temporarily took back the control of Tibet as suzerain power, until the revolution of 1911 which marked the collapse of the Qing Empire and the installation of the Republic of China.
+From 1905, China temporarily took back the control of Tibet as suzerain power, until the 1911 Revolution which marked the collapse of the Qing Empire and the installation of the Republic of China.
 After obtaining the departure of the British troops in return for an indemnity payment, the Qing dynasty, although weakened, decided to play a more active role in the conduct of Tibetan affairs.
 To preserve its interests, it implemented, from 1905 to 1911, a program of integration of Tibet to the rest of China at the political, economic and cultural levels.

 Plans were laid to build a railway line connecting Sichuan to Tibet, to form an army of six thousand men and to secularise the Tibetan government by creating non-ecclesiastical governmental commissions.
 A mint was to be established, roads and telephone lines were to be built and local resources were to be exploited.
 In Lhasa, a Chinese school opened in 1907 and a military college in 1908.

 A Chinese postal service with five post offices was established in central Tibet and the first stamps were issued (with inscriptions in Chinese and Tibetan).

 In 1909, a bilingual newspaper, the Vernacular newspaper of Tibet, the first of its kind, was printed in Lhasa on presses imported from Calcutta.
 It appeared every ten days and each issue was printed in 300 or 400 copies.
 Its objective, at the same time educational and of propaganda, was to facilitate the administrative reforms engaged by Lian Yu and Zhang Yintang.